wallace-js/wallace/README.md

 A stub receives the same props as its enclosing component.

+### Performance

 ## Status

-Wallace is rather young, and hasn't been fully battle tested but:
+Wallace is still in early development, and hasn't been very widely used, however:

-1. You can override all behaviour at a granular level, which offers a degree of safety.
-2. It is based on previous (unreleased) frameworks used in production for years on sites like [healthmatters.io](https://healthmatters.io) and [yourstreet.org](https://www.yourstreet.org).
+1. There's not much framework at run time, and what little there is very simple, mechanical and close to the DOM.
+2. You can override any behaviour.

+These two points mean that you can very easily work around any situation where Wallace is either unable to do something you want, or has an error that hasn't yet been fixed.

 You can help make Wallace battle-ready by: